-The Office of Graduate Studies offers a limited number of travel subsidies annually to encourage student participation in academic meetings and conferences within the United States.
-Subsidies are awarded to masters or doctoral students presenting at a gathering of a professional society where they have the opportunity not only to discuss their research with colleagues from around the nation (or world), but also to hone their presentation skills for a wide (maybe international) audience.
-The award will have a maximum value of $400, and can only be used to cover meeting-related expenses including registration, transportation, lodging and food.
+The Office of Graduate Studies offers a limited number of travel subsidies annually to encourage student participation in academic meetings and conferences within the United States and territories (includes Puerto Rico).
+Subsidies are awarded to master’s or doctoral students presenting at a gathering of a professional society where they have the opportunity not only to discuss their research with colleagues from around the nation (or world), but also to hone their presentation skills for a wide (maybe international) audience.
+The award will have a maximum value of $400, and can only be used to cover meeting-related expenses including registration, transportation, lodging, and food.
 Students can only receive one grant per fiscal year (July to June).
-There is a cap of three awards to any one meeting.
+There is a cap of five awards to any one meeting.

 The amount of support awarded will be based, among other factors, on the type of participation and anticipated visibility of the student in the conference, the subsidy funds available and any other funding the student is receiving to help cover expenses; students intending to attend international meetings are not eligible for this program (but please see below).
 All award determinations will be at the discretion of the Associate Vice Provost for Graduate Studies.
 The student will be reimbursed only upon submission of appropriate receipts, which must conform to University policy on allowable travel reimbursements.